 If you only use sudo because of a distribution default permission system, check this link for fixing it.

-For Apple M1 computers, you can append Rosetta prefix as following:
+For Apple M1 computers, you can append Rosetta prefix as following, if you need to run older versions of Meteor (before 2.5.1):

 arch -x86_64 npm install -g meteor